zingshowba/FreedTool/README.md

 2. Change the cam ID(when it comes to 2 Redspys in one project, you may need it).
 3. The last digit of IP can be set to 255 to broadcast in the same network.
 4. The whole IP can be set to 255 to broadcast in the whole network.
+5. The frame rate of the data is adaptive.

 Screen shot